 Backing up is an important part of dealing with databases.
 Regardless whether you run a corporate site, or just host WordPress, it's important to back up your databases.
-Vultr offers free snapshots, which you can use, but it's very easy to restore a database.

 This tutorial assumes that you have MySQL or MariaDB installed on Ubuntu, although this will work with most Linux distributions.
 This tutorial will also touch on how to migrate from MySQL to MariaDB, as most of the steps are the same.

 sudo in front of the commands, but it makes everything easier as you don't need the database password.

 The easiest way to back up a MySQL or MariaDB database is by using the

 mysqldump dump command.
 If you are not sure of the name of your database, use the following.

 You will get a list of your databases.
 Be sure you know which one you want, and then just run the following command to backup into a